aws-samples/serverless-test-samples/typescript-test-samples/schema-and-contract-testing/README.md

 ![System Under Test (SUT)](img/schema_testing.png)

-### Limitations
+### Schema Test Limitations

+Schema tests have two limitations worth mentioning.

-First, schema inherently has ambiguity as does not capture business constraints.
-It does not tell if particular combination of fields is invalid, or make explicit dependencies between fields.
-As an example, when you create a AWS Lambda function, the runtime property is mandatory for zip packaging formats but not required for container image packaging.
-The schema for create function request payload will not capture this.
-There is always the possibility of business logic breaking on consumer side due to assumptions made about payload even though there are no breaking schema changes.
+First, schemas are inherently ambiguous as they do not capture business requirements.
+They may not express that a particular combination of fields is invalid, or they may not explicitly state the dependencies between fields.
+For example, when you create an AWS Lambda function, the `runtime` property is mandatory for zip packaging formats, but this field is not required for container image packaging formats.
+The schema for the Lambda `create-function` API payload will not convey this requirement.
+If an event consumer makes invalid assumptions about a new version of the payload, its business logic may fail even if there are technically no breaking schema changes.

-Second, unless consumer uses SDK/code bindings generated specifically for the version of schema in use, there is a likelihood of drift between code and schema.
-There is no way to guarantee the business logic adhere to the schema.
-Schema validation results in a false sense of security in such cases.
+Second, unless an event consumer uses SDK/code bindings generated specifically for the version of schema in use, the code and the schema may drift apart over time and the consumer business logic may eventually fail.
+In these cases, the schema validation test results create a false sense of security.

-Both of these limitations can be addressed with [Contract testing](#contract-testing).
+Both of these limitations can be addressed with [contract testing](#contract-testing).

 ## Contract Testing

 ### System Under Test (SUT)

-This test is integration service agnostic as it uses sample events generated from schema published to a schema registry.
+This test is integration service agnostic as it uses sample events generated from a schema published to a schema registry.
 The diagram below shows one way of implementing contract testing as part of producer’s CI/CD pipeline.

 The diagram below shows an example of running the schema validation as part of a producer’s CI/CD pipeline.
 A sample unit test from the "Build" step is provided in this pattern - [Contract Unit Test](tests/contract-testing.test.ts).